 Computing & Information Technology

-As well as a fully air-conditioned computing room equipped with a full class set of 32 computers, the school has tablets and classroom computers, and a range of other digital devices such as cameras and microphones all available for our pupils to use.
-All devices in the school are connected to the school network with Wi-Fi available across the school.
+As well as an air-conditioned computing room equipped with a class set of computers, the school has tablets, laptops, classroom PCs and a range of other digital devices.
+All computers in the school are connected to the school network, with Wi-Fi available across the school.

 At Waverley Abbey, we teach computing in order to provide children with the skills needed to be successful in the digital age.
 These skills will equip the children to become adults who have the freedom to access a range of careers, including those available now and those which are yet to be created.
 A respectful understanding of using digitals tools, will enable the children to become responsible adults who engage positively with society.
 The computing curriculum will enhance learning across the school, with strong links to the PSHE curriculum, literacy and mathematical problem-solving.
 As a school, we will provide education for a connected world, which will teach the children to be responsible citizens, as well as understanding their online identity and complex issues such as copyright and digital ownership.
 The children will learn to care for their friends and the wider community with the same school values that are taught throughout the school.
 Our computing curriculum provides children with the building blocks of skills and knowledge that will enable them to progress through the school, building on their previous learning.

 For more information about on online safety, we recommend the parent resources that are available on the following websites: